-Books not returned after 30 days from the due date are treated as lost, and the borrower will be billed by U.S. mail for the replacement cost of the item(s).
+Books not returned after 30 days from the due date are treated as lost, and the borrower will be billed by U.S. mail for the replacement cost of the item(s) and, if necessary, a cataloging fee.
 Copies of all bills will be forwarded to the Bursar’s Office, and students will have a library hold placed on their student account, subject to NHTI policies.
 Community members with outstanding overdue items will be denied the annual renewal of their accounts until their obligations are cleared.
 Only three DVDs may be checked out at any one time and only three books by the same author and/or within the same subject may be checked out at any one time.

 NHTI Library Policy for Visitors and Community Guests

 Visitors and community guests are individuals who do not possess a currently valid NHTI ID.
 NHTI alumni, members of AIA NH, members of eligible college consortia, and holders of an annual NHTI Library community membership are granted limited privileges.

 Visitors and community guests wishing to use the library must present a valid photo ID to a staff member at the service desk upon entering the NHTI Library.
 Visitors and community guests are also required to sign the visitor logbook.

 NHTI students, staff, and faculty receive priority for library services and resources.
 Visitors and community guests are not permitted to use the study rooms or the Library’s desktop or tablet computers.